-Robin Benson, Mammography Supervisor at Wayne UNC Health Care, explains what women should do if they find a lump and suggests they consider the following:
+Robin Benson, Breast Cancer Survivor & Senior Mammography Technologist at Wayne UNC Health Care, explains what women should do if they find a lump and suggests they consider the following:

 New breast lumps in women who have not gone through menopause are commonly benign.
 Examples include cysts, fibrocystic breast tissue or other benign tumors; however, cancer can develop in young women, so a new lump should not be ignored.
 New lumps in women who have gone through menopause are more concerning and should be evaluated as soon as possible.

 Although cancer can be painful, more often it is painless.
 If a woman’s breasts are painful or if they have a tender lump, it’s likely related to cysts or hormones.
 If the pain persists for more than a few weeks, patients should see a doctor.

 Most nipple discharge is noncancerous, but new, bloody or spontaneous nipple discharge (meaning it drains out without squeezing) should be checked out promptly.

 If patients notice changes in their nipple or breast skin, such as nipple retraction, dimpling, swelling or puckering (looks like an orange peel), they should call their doctor